 Testing the Application

 If you have deployed your Windows Forms application by using Visual Studio, you can enable debugging in partial trust or a restricted permission set from the development environment.
-Also see How to: Debug a ClickOnce Application with Restricted Permissions or How to: Debug a ClickOnce Application with Restricted Permissions.
+For more information, see How to: Debug a ClickOnce Application with Restricted Permissions and How to: Debug a ClickOnce Application with Restricted Permissions and How to: Debug a ClickOnce Application with Restricted Permissions and How to: Debug a ClickOnce Application with Restricted Permissions and How to: Debug a ClickOnce Application with Restricted Permissions.